- SCU Home Page

 Use full name on first reference.
 Use abbreviated name if referring to a specific room number.

-- a freshman
+- a first-year student

-- two freshmen students
+- two first-year students

-- the freshman class
+- the first-year class

 Use the serial comma in lists of three or more:

 - We used red, blue, and green paint to spruce up the place.